realead/cykhash/README.md

 ## About:

-  * Brings functionality of khash (https://github.com/attractivechaos/klib/blob/master/khash.h) to Cython and can be used seamlessly in numpy or pandas.
+  * Brings functionality of khash (https://github.com/attractivechaos/klib/blob/master/khash.h) to Python and Cython and can be used seamlessly in numpy or pandas.

   * Numpy's world is lacking the concept of a (hash-)set.
-This shortcoming is fixed and efficient (compared to pandas') `unique` and `isin` are implemented.
+This shortcoming is fixed and efficient (memory- and speedwise compared to pandas') `unique` and `isin` are implemented.

   * Python-set/dict have big memory-footprint.
 For some datatypes the overhead can be reduced by using khash by factor 4-8.